chocolateboy/pmsencoder/README.md

 * download the [PMSEncoder jar file](http://github.com/downloads/chocolateboy/pmsencoder/pmsencoder-1.1.0.jar) and place it in the PMS `plugins` directory
 * shut down PMS and add `pmsencoder` to the front of the list of engines in PMS.conf e.g.
   * `engines = pmsencoder,mencoder,tsmuxer,mplayeraudio` &c.
-  * if the line doesn't exist, follow the instructions [here](http://ps3mediaserver.org/forum/viewtopic.php?f=6&t=7435&p=34674#p34674).
-* if you previously used the standalone version of PMSEncoder, disable it by removing the `mencoder_path = /path/to/pmsencoder` line.
 * restart PMS

 ## Upgrading <a name="Upgrading"></a>